oqtane/oqtane.docs/src/pages/manuals/admin/host-management/theme-management.md

    ![Theme Management Create Theme Settings Create Theme Button](./assets/theme-management-create-theme-settings-create-theme-button.png)

-4. After successfully creating the theme, you will see a notification confirming the creation.
+4. After successfully creating the theme, you will see a notification confirming the creation and instructing you to compile the new theme project and restart the application.

    ![Theme Management Create Theme Notification](./assets/theme-management-create-theme-created-success-notification.png)